 Minimum Grade Requirement:

 In order to receive Cornell credit for a course in the study abroad program, a student must earn the host school’s minimum passing grade for that course.

 Upon returning from study at a foreign institution, students are required to complete a study abroad evaluation of their experience abroad and submit it to the International Program’s Office by the specified deadline.

 It is possible to receive Cornell Law School credit for language courses offered during semesters abroad, provided:

 - You are also enrolled in the equivalent of at least 9 CLS law credits.

-- The language class is an academic university course, given by the host school, examined and graded as other academic classes, and for which the grade will appear on the host school transcript.
+- The language class is an academic university graduate-level course, given by the host school, examined and graded as other academic classes, and for which the grade will appear on the host school transcript.

 - In the event you enroll in a language class for which your host school is charging an additional fee, CLS will reimburse you for the cost up to $500 (USD), provided that the course is intended to better equip you to succeed in the exchange program.
 Students who seek this reimbursement must provide a description of the language class, the total fee charged, and proof of payment to firstname.lastname@example.org.